klaviyo/klaviyo-react-native-sdk/README.md

 All profile identifiers (email, phone, external ID, anonymous ID) are persisted to local storage so that the SDK can keep track of the current profile.

-Klaviyo SDK does not validate email address or phone number inputs locally, see [documentation](https://help.klaviyo.com/hc/en-us/articles/360046055671-Accepted-phone-number-formats-for-SMS-in-Klaviyo) on proper phone number formatting
+The Klaviyo SDK does not validate email address or phone number inputs locally.
+See [documentation](https://help.klaviyo.com/hc/en-us/articles/360046055671-Accepted-phone-number-formats-for-SMS-in-Klaviyo) for guidance on proper phone number formatting.

 Profile attributes can be set all at once: